Updated on: May 20, 2026

 - Cloud storage.

 I really like Norton’s Smart Firewall — it doesn’t just offer significant improvements over Windows or macOS’s built-in firewalls, but it also lets you set rules for how every program on your device is protected, depending on its importance or type.
-While leaving the settings on default works for most people, advanced users will enjoy the opportunity to tweak them.
+It proactively monitors network traffic to block unauthorized access, keeping sensitive work data safe.

-Norton has several plans to choose from, but Norton 360 Deluxe is the best-value plan for most users.
-It included all of Norton’s features and covers up to 5 devices for $24.99 / year.
-US users can also get the Norton 360 LifeLock plans, which start at $69.99 / year and add excellent identity theft protection tools.
+Norton has several trial plans to choose from, including its top-tier plans.
+In my opinion, Norton 360 Deluxe is the best-value plan for most users.
+It includes all of Norton’s features and covers up to 5 devices for $49.99 / year*.
+US users can also get the Norton 360 LifeLock plans, which start at $99.99 / year* and add excellent identity theft protection tools.

 Bottom Line:

-Norton is my favorite antivirus in 2023.
-It has perfect malware detection rates and a ton of features, including a highly customizable firewall, a VPN with unlimited data, a full-featured password manager, and excellent dark web monitoring.
-It doesn’t offer a free trial, but there’s a 60-day money-back guarantee, which gives you plenty of time to decide if Norton is right for you.
+Norton is my favorite antivirus in 2026.
+It had perfect malware detection rates during my free trial, and I could access a ton of features, including a highly customizable firewall, a VPN with unlimited data, a full-featured password manager, and excellent dark web monitoring.
+It offers free trials, and there’s a 60-day money-back guarantee which gives you plenty of time to decide if Norton is right for you.

 🥈2.
 Bitdefender — Tons of Features + 30-Day Free Trial